25 Apr The case of Alicia W. and why parents in California need jury trial rights.

 Alicia was predictably taken from her family and placed in foster care.
 Her therapist, an AFCC member, (Association of Family and Conciliation Courts), her social worker (AFCC members are social workers) and even a Juvenile Court judge (AFCC past presidents are judges) pushed Alicia to tell a “more believable” story in order for the San Diego County District Attorney’s office to be able to successfully prosecute her Dad, promising Alicia things in return for her actions.

 Less than 24 months later, she accused her dad in court as the rapist.
 This is the standard amount of time it takes alienator’s to take over someone’s mind after completely separating him/her from loved ones.
 The San Diego Courts used Alicia in court to testify against her father.
 I have tears in my eyes writing this.
 More than I did writing the stories for other severely alienated children whose names you would recognize.
-What chance did Alicia have to tell the truth at such a young age after being separate from her parents?
-Her father testified to the Senate Committee on Children and Families (under Labor and Human Resources) on May 25, 1995 that he wasn’t allowed to look at Alicia testify against him, but that he just wanted to tell her he loved her and that it was okay, he wasn’t mad at her and he understood.
+What chance did Alicia have to tell the truth at such a young age after being separated from her parents?
+Her father testified to the Senate Committee on Children and Families (under Labor and Human Resources) that on May 25, 1995 he wasn’t allowed to look at Alicia testify against him in court, and that he just wanted to tell her he loved her and that it was okay, he wasn’t mad at her and he understood.
 It seems that unsophisticated minds, can’t hold out longer than two years, from a alienator’s actions to control them.
-The other stories also consistently confirm that it took less than two years to control them after separating them from all the ones who could have saved them.
+The other stories also consistently confirm that it took less than two years to control them (sometimes by drugging them as well) after separating them from all the ones who could have saved them.

 By that time, less than two years later, Alicia’s parents had pled guilty to a charge of neglect and her Mom tried to commit suicide and was hospitalized for 9 months in a locked psychiatric ward.